Matthew1471/Enphase-API/Python/PyPi-Readme.md

 ## Documentation

-The documentation for the wrapper and the API itself is at [Enphase-API Documentation GitHub](https://github.com/Matthew1471/Enphase-API/Documentation/README.adoc)
+The documentation for the wrapper and the API itself is at [Enphase-API Documentation GitHub](https://github.com/Matthew1471/Enphase-API/tree/main/Documentation/README.adoc)

 ## Copyright and License

 ### Code

-Copyright (C) 2023  Matthew1471
+Copyright ©️ 2023  Matthew1471

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by